blueriver/MuraVagrant/README.md

 ## Lucee

-You can access the Lucee Admin by navigating to `local.getmura.com/lucee/admin.cfm`.
+You can access the Lucee Admin by navigating to `local.getmura.com/lucee/admin.cfm` in your browser.